Portuguese Asilah: History

 In 1471 the Portuguese captured Asilah.
 The Portuguese were commanded by King Afonso V personally, at the head of an army that numbered 30,000 men and 400 vessels of various sizes.
 The episode is illustrated in the Pastrana Tapestries.

 The Count of Viana do Alentejo Dom Henrique de Meneses was appointed first captain of Asilah.
-He was killed in action by the Moroccans in 1480.
+He was killed in action by the Magredians in 1480.

 During the tenure of captain Álvaro de Faria, in 1488, the Count of Borba Dom Vasco Coutinho distinguished himself in combat ahead of 70 horsemen against the qaid of Ksar el-Kebir, whom he personally fought and captured, despite having been ambushed.
 The qaid was later ransomed in exchange for 15 000 gold dobras, 15 Christian POWs, 20 horses, 18 hostages, the qaids suit of chain mail and a truce.
 He was later further rewarded by king John II, who promoted him to the post of captain of Asilah in 1490.

 Like Portuguese Tangier, Portuguese Asilah received Spanish Jewish families after 1490, after they had fled from Spain into Portugal.
 The city was then governed by the Count of Borba Dom Vasco Coutinho, who granted asylum to many.
 Many Jews sought baptism out of fear of the Muslims, while others stuck to Judaism or moved to Portugal later.

 Dom Vasco was recalled to Portugal to stand trial in 1495, and his nephew Dom Rodrigo Coutinho briefly replaced him as captain until he was killed later that year in a skirmish against the qaids of Chefchaouen and Tetouan.
 He was replaced by João de Meneses until being replaced by Dom Vasco who returned still in 1495.

 A temporary truce was agreed upon with the Sultan of Fez, and while peace lasted, the villages in the vicinity of Asilah developed and cattle could be raised in safety.
 The governor of Asilah, Count of Borba Dom Vasco Coutinho earned the respect of both Christians and Muslims alike as a fair governor, hence in 1498 he was selected by King Manuel of Portugal to negotiate with the Sultan of Fez Abu Abd Allah al-Sheikh Muhammad ibn Yahya an extension of the truce.
 Talks however floundered, because Dom Vasco was outraged at the envoy the Sultan had selected and insulted him as inept.

 In 1505, Dom Vasco Coutinho succeeded his brother-in-law Dom João de Meneses as captain of Asilah for a second term.
 In 1507 Meneses would lead a flotilla of three caravels to recon the harbours of Azemmour, Mamora, Salé and Larache accompanied by Duarte D'Armas, who produced sketches in preparation for future attacks.
 The following year, Dom João de Meneses led a force of 2400 men and caravels against Azemmour though he failed to capture the city upon landing and fighting its garrison on land.